clay-rs/clay-rs.github.io/01_architecture.md

 ### View

-The main function of view is to produce rays from each pixel of the viewport (Clay uses reversed ray propagation - from the camera to the light source).
+The main function of view is to produce rays from each pixel of the viewport.
 View also has device function that takes pixes indices and produces ray computing its origin and direction.
-Through this mechanism view can simulate (e.g. stochastically) different effects like MSAA and depth-of-field.
+Through this mechanism view can simulate (e.g. stochastically) different effects like motion blur and depth of field.

 ## Objects